 What to bring and what to expect in the first few days!

 The boarding houses

-There are two boarding houses for Middle School students: Hamilton House (HH) is for students in Years 7, 8 and 9, Main House (MH) is for students in Years 10 and 11 and Roberts House (RH) is for students in the Sixth Form.
+There are three boarding houses at Frensham: Hamilton House (HH) for students in Years 7, 8 and 9, Main House (MH) for students in Years 10 and 11 and Roberts House (RH) for students in the Sixth Form.

 Contacting the Head of Boarding or individual House Masters